Epic Baseball Road Trip: 5 Stadiums – 5 Days – 1,260 Miles of Driving

 328 miles of driving

-Day 2: Lots of Driving and a Rainy Last Game of the Season
+Day 2: Lots of Driving and a Rainy Last Game of the Baseball Season

-It was the 2nd shortest game I’ve ever been to @ just over 2 hours
+• Clocking in at just over two hours, this was the 2nd shortest baseball game I’ve ever been to

-Great American Ballpark in the Rain From the Centerfield Bleachers
+Great American Ballpark in the rain from the centerfield bleachers - Cincinnati Reds

 Progressive Field – Cleveland, OH